lllyasviel/sd-forge-layerdiffuse/README.md

 *Wait.
 Why you generate it with two steps?
 Can I generate it with one pass?*

 Two steps allows for more flexible editing.
-We will release the one-step model soon if necessary, but that model is 2x larger and requires 4x larger VRAM, and we are still working on reducing the computation requirement of that model.
-(But in my tests, the current solution is better than that model in most cases.)
+We will release the one-step model soon for SDXL.
+Also, note that the one-step model for SD1.5 is already released.

 Also you can see that the current model is about 680MB and in particular I think it is a bit too lightweight and will soon release a relatively heavier model for potential stronger structure understanding (but that is still under experiments).